artificialnouveau/archived_artificialnouveau.github.io/_pages/cv.md

 Teaching
 ======

-* iii: Introductio to Generative Art
+* iii: Introduction to Generative Art
   * In this workshop, participants learned about how to use and customize Generative Adversarial Networks (GANs) for text-to-text generation, text-to-image generation, and image-to-image generation.
 No coding experience was necessary, as I provided Python code to customize the GANs.